rxhanson/Rectangle/TerminalCommands.md

 # Rectangle Terminal Commands for Hidden Preferences

 The preferences window is purposefully slim, but there's a lot that can be modified via Terminal.
 After executing a terminal command, restart the app as these values are loaded on application startup.
 For Rectangle Pro, please replace `com.knollsoft.Rectangle` with `com.knollsoft.Hookshot` for the following commands.
+A number of the commands below are for configuring keyboard shortcuts, and you'll need to know the key code and modifier flags integer values.
+You can use the free [key codes app](https://apps.apple.com/us/app/key-codes/id414568915) to help with this.

 ## Contents